 - Includes any reports of water damages, which may have occurred during a flood or major weather event such as a tornado, tropical storm or hurricane.

-- Structural Damage – All levels of accidents from minor to sever can cause structural damage to a vehicle. (ex: damage to the frame or unibody).
+- Structural Damage – All levels of accidents from minor to sever can cause structural damage to a vehicle. (ex: damage to the frame or body).

 - Salvage Title Brand – A salvage vehicle is a vehicle that has been wrecked or damaged beyond repair; declared a total loss by the insurer; or declared a total loss by reason of theft.
 When an insurance company as a result of a total loss settlement acquires a vehicle, the insurance company must apply for a Salvage Certificate.
 If the owner retains possession of a salvage vehicle, the owner must obtain a Salvage Certificate before receiving a total loss statement from the insurance company.